tanjimwahid/snake_game/README.md

 1. **C Console Version** (`snake game.c`)
 2. **Browser Version** (`snake game.html` for Desktop and `snake-mobile.html` for Mobile)

+Note: This game is fully open-source, and you're welcome to download, use, and modify the code for your own learning or projects.
+However, claiming full ownership or presenting it as entirely your own creation is not permitted.
+Please give proper credit where due.

 # To play The Game
 1. **C program file (exe)**: [Download Snake Game.exe](/snake_game/snake%20game.exe)
 2. **Play on Mobile**: [Play On Phone](/snake_game/snake-mobile.html)